 including development notes on Vidjil-algo (

-and on the web application client (
+on the web application client (

-dev-client.md) and the server (
+dev-client.md), and on the server (

 Further help can always be asked to email@example.com.
 We can also arrange phone or video meeting.